From the KnowledgeBase

 - The next screen will give you the option to change the TSM password with a Change Password button

-Detailed installation instructions for Windows and Mac OS platforms are available from the OIT KnowledgeBase:
+Detailed installation instructions for Windows and Mac OS platforms:

 TSM keeps four different versions of all your files on the server.
 This does NOT necessarily mean that if you have backed up more than four times since the last time the file existed in the form you need it, the file is gone.
 When TSM does an incremental backup of your hard drive, it only overwrites files that are new or that have changed since the last time you backed up.
 So if you created a file 30 days ago and changed it three times or less before today, all four versions are retrievable, even if you have been backing up every day.